Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 In general, yes — though no online company can ensure your information stays 100% secure.
 ZippyLoan does its part by using a standard 256-bit SSL encryption system to protect any details you enter online.
 However, like all connection services, your information will likely be shared with a number of third-party companies — even after you’ve gotten your loan.
 You can prevent some of this sharing by contacting ZippyLoan at firstname.lastname@example.org or by clicking theUnsubscribe link at the bottom of its website.

 Overall, the reviews for ZippyLoan aren’t positive.
 It’s not accredited with the BBB, but worse, it receives an F rating due to the large number of complaints filed against it.
-As of January 2019, nearly 25 individuals have left complaints about the company.
-And nearly all of the negative reviews centered around unsolicited calls, texts and emails from ZippyLoan and its network of lenders.
+Nearly all of the negative reviews centered around unsolicited calls, texts and emails from ZippyLoan and its network of lenders.

 Am I eligible?